Father, daughter drowning fuels anger at Trump migration policies

 The Republican-controlled Senate passed a bill on Wednesday providing US$4.6 billion in emergency humanitarian aid for the southwest border but it must now be reconciled with a version passed by the Democratic-held House.

-Nearly 250 children were transferred out of Clint on Monday but a Customs and Border Protection official said that some 100 were being sent back there.
+Nearly 250 children were transferred out of Clint on Monday but a Customs and Border Protection official said that about 100 were being sent back there.

 "Having already faced perilous journeys, some children are now being sheltered at facilities that are not equipped to meet the needs of this vulnerable population," Fore said in a statement.